silaspe/maths/docs/group_theory.md

 #### groups of size $2$

-As we have proved in the Lagrange's theorem subchapter, every group who sizes a prime number must be isomorphic to each other and to the corresponding cyclic group.
+As we have proved in the Lagrange's theorem subchapter, every group whose size is a prime number must be isomorphic to each other and to the corresponding cyclic group.
 Thus, the only group of size $2$ is $ℤ_2$, and as this is a cyclic group, I'll say that it's already proved that it is a group.

 I didn't really feel like doing this argument for the last subchapter.

 Everything I liked about this group was discussed in the parity sub-subchapter.

-And yeah, that's kind of it, $ℤ_2$ is the only $2$ element group, and all other $2$ element groups are just isomorphic to it, with their own identity element and own operation.
+And yeah, that's kind of it, $ℤ_2$ is the only $2$ element group, and all other $2$ element groups are just isomorphic to it, with their own operation.

 Time for...

 #### groups of size $3$

-By the same logic there can only be one $3$ element group.
+By the same logic, there can only be one $3$ element group.

 I never really thought about this group too hard.